Nicolet College

 Building: White Pine Center

-Location: Administrative Assistant Office of Health Occupation
+Location: Admin Assistant Office of Health Occupations

 Room: 202